Kayteeseun/Cyclistic-Casestudy/README.md

 ANALYZE AND SHARE;

 Now that the data is cleaned and documented, I started doing analysis to make sense out of the data to solve problems and support the business goals.
 The total riders I got after the cleaning is 4,369,297.
+The query of link can be found here

 As said earlier Cyclistic has 2 different member, I did calculation to know the which customers has the highest riders.